-The audit committee, which is expected to consist of Michael Forer (chair), Florian Schönharting and Spike Loy, will assist our board of directors in overseeing our accounting and financial reporting processes and the audits of our financial statements.
+The audit committee, which is expected to consist of (chair) and , will assist our board of directors in overseeing our accounting and financial reporting processes and the audits of our financial statements.
 In addition, the audit committee will be directly responsible for the compensation, retention and oversight of the work of our independent registered public accounting firm that our shareholders elect as our external auditors.
-The audit committee will consist exclusively of members of our board of directors who are financially literate, and Michael Forer is considered an "audit committee financial expert" as defined by the SEC.
-Our board of directors has determined that Michael Forer satisfies the "independence" requirements set forth in Rule 10A-3 under the Securities Exchange Act of 1934, as amended.
+The audit committee will consist exclusively of members of our board of directors who are financially literate, and is considered an "audit committee financial expert" as defined by the SEC.
+Our board of directors has determined that , and satisfy the "independence" requirements set forth in Rule 10A-3 under the Securities Exchange Act of 1934, as amended.